xlionjuan/rustdesk-apt-repo-nightly/README.md

 > Deb822 style format are designed for more human readable, older style format will still supported on newer systems.

 ## Install/Upgrade RustDesk

 ```bash
 sudo apt update && sudo apt install rustdesk
 ```

+### Versioning

+I use deb-reversion to modify the version with current date, so you'll never need to run `reinstall` in order to upgrade.